 No editing tool is more personal than the freehand feature.
 The often overlooked tool is ideal for educators who like to engage with their recordings.

 It’s the digital equivalent of marking a paper or drawing on the whiteboard.
 Consider using the overlay feature when you’re using video to correct homework or emphasize details.
 You can also use the drawing tools in the recorder to create that personal touch.

 Just adjust the color, shadow, angle, and even the size of your freehand drawings.
 However, don’t get caught up in the details.
 Adding a personal touch can become time-consuming if you’re trying to create the perfect image.

 Edit Time: 180 seconds

 Video Editing Hacks to Save Time

 The best online lesson plans are visually engaging and clean.
 Don’t use all of these editing hacks at once.
 Focus on one or two of your favorites.

 Once you create a look you like, you can reuse the elements over and over.
-The video editor makes it easy with a copy and paste feature which works between different videos.
+The video editor makes it easy with the copy and paste tools which work between different videos.
 Copy and paste or duplicate your favorite elements into each screen recording.

 It’s a guaranteed win designed to save you time and up your editing game.